chisel/fluorite/docs/src/configuration-1.3.0.md

-The configuration is done by a JSON (or YAML) file called `flconfig.json` (or `flconfig.yaml`/`flconfig.yml`) which usually sits at the project root.
+The configuration is done by a JSON file called `flconfig.json` which usually sits at the project root.
 The first and the most important part of it is the blueprint.

 ## Blueprint